Migrants claim being shot by Greek police, Athens denies

 Three men from Afghanistan and Senegal told British broadcaster the BBC that Greek forces had shot dead two Syrians on Tuesday, prompting Greek denials.

-And two Turkish officials told Reuters Greek forces had killed a Syrian man near the Turkish border town of Enez on Monday in what Greece called "fake news".
+Two Turkish officials told Reuters Greek forces had killed a Syrian man near the Turkish border town of Enez on Monday in what Greece also called "fake news".

+And Greece's use of long-range tear gas projectiles - which fly with more force and which have a pointed tip - is putting lives people at risk, investigative website Bellingcat has said.

-Violence also flared at the Kastanies border crossing on Wednesday, where Greek police used tear gas and water cannon to disperse migrants and where Turkish police fired tear gas at Greek police.
+Meanwhile, violence flared at the Kastanies border crossing on Wednesday, where Greek police used tear gas and water cannon to disperse migrants and where Turkish police fired tear gas at Greek police.

 A Greek official told Reuters the Turkish police did it to help migrants break through and "to provoke [us]".